privacore/vagus/details.md

 4. HA, quorums, vector clocks, etc.

 # Assumptions
-* Secure network
+* Secure network:
   It is assumed that the network is secure.
 Vagus is not designed to operate over an insecure network.
-* Trusted clients
+* Trusted clients:
-  It is assummed that the clients are non-malicious.
+  It is assumed that the clients are non-malicious.
-* Synchronized clocks
+* Synchronized clocks:
-  it is assumed that the host clocks are synchronized to a tolerance well below any timeouts used in the messages.
+  It is assumed that the host clocks are synchronized to a tolerance well below any timeouts used in the messages.
 NTP is sufficient.
 Cron-driven 'rdate' is not recommended.

 # Protocols